rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-We want our policy to return a result of type `T`, similarly to what is done by the `ShutdownOnSuccess<T>` type.
+We want our policy to return a result of type `T`, similar to what is done by the `ShutdownOnSuccess<T>` type.
 Then, we made the new policy generic on `T`.
-The `StructuredTaskScope` is a concrete class, there is no abstract method to implement.
+The `StructuredTaskScope` is a concrete class with no abstract method to implement.
 The documentation tells us that we need to override the `handleComplete` method:

 ```java
 static class ShutdownOnResult<T> extends StructuredTaskScope<T> {